priyanka-rani/WeatherApp/README.md

 * [Android KTX](https://developer.android.com/kotlin/ktx) which helps to write more concise, idiomatic Kotlin code.

 ## Installation
 Weather App requires a minimum API level of 24.
 Clone the repository.
 You will need an API key i.e. `API_KEY` from [Open Weather](https://openweathermap.org/) to request data.
-If you don’t already have an account,